 Traditional gazpacho is a seasonal soup typically served chilled to combat the summer heat.
 With these gazpacho recipes on hand, it’s a breeze to use up those fresh veggies in your kitchen in the best way possible.

-Rich, creamy, and chock-full of flavors, this mango gazpacho is straight out of a fairy tale.
+Rich, creamy, and chock-full of flavors, this simple-to-make mango dish is straight out of a fairy tale.
 Besides, who says gazpacho has to be red in color?
 Fresh mangoes give this soup body and the attractive yellow coloring, making it stand out from the crowd.

 One thing I love about this gazpacho is the perfect balance of sweetness and spiciness.
 It’s delicate with an extra kick to whet your appetite from the first taste.